 Benefits of Options

 The tariff provisions proposed herein will enable Transwestern to meet growing demand for options for transportation capacity.
 As the Commission has acknowledged, the pipeline industry must accommodate changes in the marketplace.
 In today's rapidly changing natural gas market, there is a growing need for both the flexibility and certainty associated with transportation capacity options.
 Shippers on Transwestern have specifically requested options on firm capacity.
-The availability of options on Transwestern will provide shippers with more choices for planning their transportation needs.
+By establishing rules governing options and by expanding the types of options available, Transwestern will provide shippers with more choices for planning their transportation needs.

 For example, for an option payment to Transwestern, a Shipper can secure the right to call on capacity in the future at a set price.
 End-users, such as manufacturing plants that are planning new facilities or an expansion of existing facilities, could purchase a Shipper call option from Transwestern and hold it as security pending construction.
 Additionally, in response to the burgeoning growth in construction of non-utility gas fired generation in Transwestern's Western U.S. market area, power plant developers could purchase a Shipper call option as security until specific development thresholds are realized.
 In either of the above examples, market efficiencies are maximized: customers receive the security they require for specific business purposes without the attendant risk or carrying cost of an executed contract for firm transportation capacity.
 Moreover, the certainty of firm transmission capacity is often a pivotal consideration in customers securing non-recourse financing at competitive rates.